27th Volhynian Infantry Division: History

 In 1944 the division fought several major battles near Włodzimierz Wołyński (February 23), Hołoby (March 9) and Zasmyki (March 17).
 During the latter two battles the division cooperated with local Soviet partisan groups and the advancing Red Army.
 After reaching the frontline and contacting the Soviets, Colonel Jan Kiwerski "Oliwa" was asked to combine the unit with the Red Army as a regular unit of the Soviet-backed Polish army.
 He declined and returned to partisan fighting.
 The division was surrounded by the Germans near Kowel on April 2.

 After receiving a promise of Soviet help, the unit fought surrounded for two weeks.
 When no help arrived, the unit started to break through in the direction of Włodawa.
 As a result of heavy fighting, it lost between 10% and 50% of its personnel.

 The division returned northwards and was surrounded by the end of May.
-Elements of the division broke through the Prypeć river and reached the Soviet lines.
-The officers were arrested by the NKVD and sent to Russia while most of the soldiers were conscripted into the army of General Zygmunt Berling.
+Elements of the division broke through the Pripyat river and reached the Soviet lines.
+The officers were arrested by the NKVD and sent to Russia while most of the soldiers were conscripted into the First Polish Army of General Zygmunt Berling.

-The remnants of the division withdrew westwards, crossed the Bug River on June 7 to the Parczew Forest near Lublin.
+The division's remnants withdrew westwards, crossed the Bug river on June 7 to the Parczew Forest near Lublin.
 It joined other Home Army units and took part in the liberation of Kock, Lubartów, and the village Firlej on July 21.

 After the Red Army reached the area they took over the captured territory.
 Most of the divisions officers, NCOs and ordinary soldiers were arrested by the NKVD and were interred in gulags.
-Only a small part joined the Red Army or the Polish Army.
+Only a small part joined the Red Army or the Soviet-controlled Polish People's Army.